pip-services/pip-services-docs/content/en/python/aws/_index.md

 no_list: true
 weight: 500
 description: >
-    This module contains components for supporting work with the AWS cloud platform.
+    Components for supporting work with the AWS cloud platform.
 ---